Alex-Oiko/YahooFinanceCrawl/README.md

 Yahoo Finance Crawler
 =======================

-Simple crawler using selenium to get analyst rating of all the nasdaq listed companies
+Simple crawler using selenium to get analyst rating of all the nasdaq listed companies.